A numerical range approach to Birkhoff-James orthogonality with applications: Applications: obstructive results for spear vectors, spear operators, and Banach spaces with numerical index one

 \begin{corollary} Let $X$, $Y$ be Banach spaces and let $G\in \mathcal{L}(X,Y)$ with $\|G\|=1$.
 If there exists a smooth operator $T$ in $\mathcal{L}(X,Y)$ such that $T \perp_B G$, then $\bigl(\mathcal{L}(X,Y),v_G\bigr)$ is not isometrically isomorphic to $\mathcal{L}(X,Y)$.
 In particular, $G$ is not a spear operator or, in other words,

 \end{corollary}

 Our next aim is to provide an obstructive result for the existence of spear operators which uses the geometry of the domain and range spaces instead of the geometry of the space of operators and so it would be easier to apply.
 Other restrictions on the geometry of the domain and range spaces to the existence of spear operators can be found in \cite[Ch.~6]{KMMP-SpearsBook}.
+To obtain the desired result through the application of Corollary~\ref{cor:smooth-orth-spear-L(XY)}, we present the following lemma, which provides a tool to construct smooth operators which are BJ-orthogonal to a given one, under mild assumptions.